 It is recommended that the NatHERS Whole of Home tools calculate the societal costs from first principles, using the agreed energy costs, cost of carbon and emissions coefficients.
-This will make it easier to update the societal costs from time to time, to account for changes in energy costs, the cost of carbon and the emissions coefficients.29 A spreadsheet is available that calculates the societal energy costs from the input assumptions in Table 77 and Table 78.
+This will make it easier to update the societal costs from time to time, to account for changes in energy costs, the cost of carbon and the emissions coefficients29.
+A spreadsheet is available that calculates the societal energy costs from the input assumptions in Table 77 and Table 78.
 For these values, the calculated societal energy costs are shown in Table 79.
-Alternatively, tool developers could simply use a table of agreed societal energy costs for the calculations.